agvar/Python-data-apps/stock_price/README.md

 # Stock Price Comparison using Streamlit

 Stock Price Comparison is a utility that creates a comparison chart of Volume and Closing prices between two stocks.
+The app uses the yfinance library to get historical stock price data and the Streamlit library to create a web app that displays the comparison charts.

 Below is a sample chart comparison of GOOGL and MSFT